da4089/campaign-for-north-africa/README.md

   * All these types have a matching counter (see the manifest in §4.22 except Dummy Tanks which don't have a counter (why?)
 * From §3.22:
-  * for Barrage and Aircraft (Straffing and Bombardment) attacks, the following classes are used:
+  * for Barrage and Aircraft (Strafing and Bombardment) attacks, the following classes are used:
     * _Infantry_ class
       * Infantry type